delibre/ciaoby-tg-english-test-bot/README.md

 * Allow the administrator to access any chat between the user and the bot upon request and write messages on behalf of the bot
 * Add FAQ section for the user
-* Establish a secure storage space to store configuration properties
+* Establish a vault to store configuration properties

 ## Guidelines